limtaehyi/exTextCloud/README.md

 *PURPOSE of creation*
 `for me : experience to make chrome extension`<br>
-`for people : Customers who want to simply send a message(text) for other PC that has no point of contact`
+`for user : Customers who want to simply send a message(text) for other PC that has no point of contact`

 <img src="screenshot_save.png" width="40%" height="40%">
 <img src="screenshot_load.png" width="40%" height="40%">